Shared strings

 Spreadsheet can store repeated text in a shared string table and reference it from cell data.

-When shared strings are enabled, a cell can store an ss index and the actual text lives in sharedStrings.
+When shared strings are enabled, a cell can store an ss key and the actual text lives in sharedStrings.
 If ss is present, it takes precedence over any string or formatted value on the cell.

 // Before shared strings